 Most read this story with a 21st-century mindset; it’s a story about how God actually created the world.
 However, this book wasn’t written to science-minded people.
 Rather an ancient group that lost their identity.
 They didn’t care about the science behind it, and it wasn’t written with that in mind.
 They saw their identity in the story.

-I’ve written a whole article on this, you can read it here: We’ve Missed the Point of the Creation Story
+I’ve written a whole article on this, you can read it here: The Story Of Creation And It’s Surprising Meaning

 Jeremiah 29:11 | For I Know The Plans